Obed101/alx-backend-user-data/README.md

 Manipulating and controlling user data using Python

 # TOPICS
-- Personal Data Manipulation and Some Rules, etc.
+- Personal Data Manipulation
+- Basic Authentication
+- Session Authentication
 - More in the folders

-Don't forget to STAR this repo if you like the content :star:
+Don't forget to STAR :star: this repo if you like the content